 2. Update your resume, even if you have no intention of needing it.
 Despite your best efforts, the hammer can still drop on you.
 Believe me, updating your resume when you don’t have a paycheck coming in can be a panic-inducing exercise in self-doubt.
 Updating it when you’re still employed, however, means you don’t have the added pressure of needing a job OMG RIGHT NOW while you’re trying to figure out how to present your qualifications in the best light.

 3. Spruce up your online persona.
 Google yourself- is this what you want a potential employer to know about you?
 Excise the usual culprits- drunken photos, messy breakup stories, etc. You don’t have to remove it all, but you DO have to use privacy settings on things like Facebook to regulate who gets to see what about you.
 Again, do this while you’re still employed to give anything embarrassing time to work itself out of the first few pages of search results.
 Get a friend with some web and search engine knowledge to help you build a simple website (or just fish a website off of Spamzilla and clean it).
 The website will collect all your best professional information in one easy place.
+You could probably also buy seo backlinks to place it in your website so other recruiters could also be attracted to it.
 Put the URL on your resume.

 4. Networking is NOT a dirty word.
 No matter how much money Monster and CareerBuilder spend on Superbowl ads, the best way to find a new gig is not by casting endless resumes into the anonymous sea of the major job boards.
 The best way to find a new gig is for someone who already knows you and how smart you are to introduce you to someone who is looking to hire someone just like you.
 The only way to position yourself for this wondrous turn of events is to get out there and make friends in your field.
 The time to build a network is before you need one.
 DC in particular shines in this area- it’s a town full of people who build relationships as part of their jobs.
 Participate in discussion lists.
 Go to seminars and presentations relevant to your field- you might pick up some knowledge you can use, but you’ll meet other people who do what you do.
 Get to know them.
 Share knowledge and resources with them.
 Invest in the relationships, so that if you have to send out that, “Friends, I’m looking for a new opportunity” email, they’ll already be confident recommending you to their colleagues.
 And if a recruiter reaches out to you?
 Be nice, even if you’re not interested.
 A good recruiter knows everyone in town and can be invaluable if you need a new job, but his reputation is based on the quality of his recommendations, so he won’t back a known jackass.
 Well, not often, anyway.